cocotb/cocotb/documentation/source/building.rst

 .. make:var:: SIM_CMD_PREFIX

-      Prefix added to invocations of $(CMD)
+      Prefix for simulation command invocations.

-      Can be used to add environment variables or prefixed commands to invocations of $(CMD).
+      This can be used to add environment variables or other commands before the invocations of simulation commands.
       For example, ``SIM_CMD_PREFIX := LD_PRELOAD="foo.so bar.so"`` can be used to force a particular library to load.
       Or, ``SIM_CMD_PREFIX := gdb --args`` to run the simulation with the GDB debugger.